BETNOVATE® cream and ointment

 Keep your medicine where young children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

-Keep BETNOVATE in a cool dry place where the temperature stays below 25°C.
+Keep BETNOVATE cream in a cool dry place, protected from light, where the temperature stays below 25°C.

 Do not leave it in the car or on windowsills.
 Heat and dampness can destroy some medicines.